csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Greedo
+# Experiment - Boba Fett

-Child of experiment Han Solo for Gal 1 model with In-Silico-Loop
+Child of experiment Greedo for Gal 1 model with In-Silico-Loop

-The change from Han Solo is:
-* OID	used E-optimality
+Looking here at how to correctly specify to OID and PE the noise in the data.
+I don't think we've been doing this properly up till now.

 Full description:
 * Each	run	executed	10	loops